Dave Tyack

 Dave Tyack (4 March 1978 – c.
 2002), who also recorded under the name Dakota Oak, was an English musician and a founding artist on the Twisted Nerve Records label.
 He recorded alongside fellow Twisted Nerve artists Badly Drawn Boy and Andy Votel on several releases and played drums with two further bands, Misty Dixon and D.O.T.
-Tyack was also an accomplished artist and his own drawings featured on the covers of most of his records.
+Tyack was also an artist and his own drawings featured on the covers of most of his records.

 Early life and education

 Tyack was born in Hannover, Germany.
 He lived until the age of eight in a small village called Bredenbeck on the edge of the Deister wood.
 His debut full-length album Am Deister was named after this rural location and many of its tracks were inspired by his childhood adventures.
 The family moved to Ashbourne, Derbyshire and while at sixth form at Queen Elizabeth's Grammar School that he formed a short-lived band with his friends James Rutledge and Jimmy Wright.
 He then studied maths at the University of Manchester.
 After completing his degree in June 1999, Tyack began teacher training but soon realised it was not the right career for him.